psugv-bigdata/PostgreSQL/README.md

 * -d switch runs image in detached mode and -p forwards the hostport:destination port likewise.
 * -v switch is used to mount volumes from host inside the container filesystem

--You can check status of available containers and images using command to see the
+* You can check status of available containers and images using command to see the
 - $ docker ps -a

 -You should see the name of your container with the associated Container id with current status

-6. Allow connections to specified port on the host machine using the following command:
+* Allow connections to specified port on the host machine using the following command:
 - $ sudo ufw allow 6320

-7.You can now connect to this host machine and work with postgresql database with your client.
+* You can now connect to this host machine and work with postgresql database with your client.